Stock Screener: Key Features and How to's

 • Share Price

-• Fair Value (Discount to Free Cash Flow)
+• Share Price vs Fair Value (Discount to Discounted Cash Flow value)

 • PE Ratio (Price to Earnings Ratio)